charlie-vf/gay-street-games/README.md

 Home

-The homepage provides background information on what the Elder Scrolls Online is and what's currently happening in the game, as well as telling the user about that week's upcoming events.
+The homepage provides background information on what the Elder Scrolls Online is and what's currently happening in the game, as well as telling the user about that week's upcoming events in the club.

 I chose to provide a link to an external page in the Chapter DLC section of the homepage as I felt it redundant to include all the information about the High Isles DLC in my own website as there are other sites which have already gone ahead and done that; and also that simply giving an overview of the Chapter's main features fit better with the overall content inclusion on my site.

 Events

-The events section will be continously updated and details what is focussed on in each Twitch session.
+The week events section will be continously updated and details what is focussed on in each Twitch session.

 About Us